 How do health care providers diagnose pheochromocytoma?

 Pheochromocytomas can secrete all, none, or any combination of catecholamines (epinephrine, norepinephrine, dopamine) and their metabolites, which are called metanephrines (metanephrine, normetanephrine, methoxytyramine).
-Multiple studies at the National Institutes of Health (NIH) have demonstrated the utility of measuring metanephrines in the blood for the diagnosis of pheochromocytoma/paraganglioma.1 This method is often recommended as the first diagnostic test when there is suspicion for a pheochromocytoma/paraganglioma.
+Multiple studies at the National Institutes of Health (NIH) have demonstrated the utility of measuring metanephrines in the blood for the diagnosis of pheochromocytoma/paraganglioma.1 This method is often recommended as the first diagnostic test when there is suspicion of a pheochromocytoma/paraganglioma.

-Tumors can also be found accidentally during non-related imaging studies.
+Tumors can also be found accidentally during nonrelated imaging studies.
 The location of a pheochromocytoma can be determined by using several imaging methods, including computed tomography (CT) and magnetic resonance imaging (MRI).
 CT scans use X-rays to produce detailed images of the inside of the body, while MRI uses magnetic waves to produce these pictures.
 A third imaging method that can be used to detect pheochromocytomas is MIBG (metaiodobenzylguanidine) scintigraphy.
-During this procedure, MIBG, a compound containing a small amount of radioactivity, is injected into a vein and is picked up by pheochromocytoma cells, but not normal cells.1 The body is scanned with a scanner that detects the MIBG.
+During this procedure, MIBG, a compound containing a small amount of radioactivity, is injected into a vein and is picked up by pheochromocytoma cells but not healthy cells.1 The body is scanned with a scanner that detects the MIBG.
 Any MIBG that is seen with the scanner can indicate the presence of pheochromocytoma cells.

-Read more about getting an MIBG scan.
-(PDF - 636 KB)
+Read more about getting an MIBG scintiscan.

 Citations